 Cardholders can ask for their monthly payment to be lowered, see if their interest rate can be lowered, and/or ask if it’s possible to remove late fees.

-You can also use a car insurance quote comparison tool to find a lower car insurance rate, or call up a hospital to negotiate a discount rate on a medical bill.
+You can also use a car insurance quote comparison tool to find a lower car insurance rate, or call up a hospital to negotiate a medical bill.